MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d10/d3dx10getimageinfofromfile.md

 ## <a name="remarks"></a>Commenti

-Questa funzione supporta le stringhe Unicode e ANSI.
+Questa funzione supporta entrambe le stringhe Unicode e ANSI.

 ## <a name="requirements"></a>Requisiti